The Hackers' Playbook

-One of the attackers' main strategies is to divide targets into two groups: intended targets, or the energy companies themselves; and staging targets – ancillary organizations like vendors, suppliers, even trade journals and industry websites.
+The attackers started by splitting targets into two groups: intended targets, or the energy companies themselves; and staging targets – ancillary organizations like vendors, suppliers, even trade journals and industry websites.

-Smaller companies are often a hacker's first stop on the way to a bigger target, Orlando said.
+That's common, said Mark Orlando, chief technology officer for cyber services at Raytheon.
 He recommends monitoring computer networks for unusual activity, installing security patches regularly and developing a response plan to disclose breaches and limit damage.